zsiki/GeoEasy/doc/reference_guide.rst

 Close
 .....

-Close the coordinate list window, de data set remains active in the current GeoEasy session.
+Close the coordinate list window, the data set remains active (opened) in the current GeoEasy session.

 Calculate menu